jdpatdiscord/exceptionhandler4/README.md

 This project will have, when finished, custom unwinding which will be able to parse both [PDB/CodeView](https://llvm.org/docs/PDB/index.html) and [DWARF](https://dwarfstd.org/), while being defensively programmed as to not cause crashes.

+And it will *always* try to get you feedback, so that you know your program has crashed.
+EH4 makes use of a watchdog agent that immediately gets notified via duplicated handle that the client process has crashed and will begin the crash handling process.

+Check the `tests` folder for examples on how to use this project.